Home Up Feedback

 Many administrative tasks and logon scripts require that you check if a user is a member of group.
-If you are not concerned about membership due to group nesting, or membership in the "Primary Group", there are several ways to check for direct membership in a group.
+If you are not concerned about membership due to nested groups, or membership in the "Primary Group", there are several ways to check for direct membership in a group.
 However, some of these methods have drawbacks you should be aware of.

 Set objSysInfo = CreateObject("ADSystemInfo")